microsoft/elk-acs-kubernetes/README.md

      * `Service principal client ID` - client ID of service principal for accessing Azure resources.
 Find it in AAD registered app -> `Application ID`.
      * `Service principal client secret` - client secret.
 Create one in AAD registered app -> `Settings` -> `Keys`.
 * Click OK in Summary panel and create the solution.
+* After the deployment succeeds, find the FQDN of `controllervm` in the resource group.
+     * Kubernetes dashboard: http://<`Dns prefix`>control.<`Location`>.cloudapp.azure.com/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/.
+The namespace of your kubernetes cluster is `elk-cluster-ns`.
+     * Find kibana/elasticsearch/logstash endpoints at `Discovery and Load Balancing` -> `Services`.
+To view events from event hubs, go to kibana portal -> `Management` -> `Configure an index pattern` -> input `wad` in `Index name or pattern` textbox -> click Create.

+## Troubleshooting
+* For resource deployment failure, you can find more information from Azure Portal.
+* For solution template failure, you can extract logs by ssh to `controllervm`.
+Deployment log is at `/tmp/outputl.log`.

 ## License
   This project is under MIT license.